openconfig/featureprofiles/feature/security/gnsi/credentialz/tests/README.md

 * Create a ssh CA keypair with `ssh-keygen -f /tmp/ca`.
 * Fetch the ssh server's host public key.
-* Sign the public key from the previous step into a host certificate using the CA key `ssh-keygen -s /tmp/ca -I dut -h -n dut.test.com -V +52w /location/of/host/public_key.pub`
+* Sign the public key from the previous step into a host certificate using the CA key `ssh-keygen -s /tmp/ca -I dut -h -n dut.example.invalid -V +52w /location/of/host/public_key.pub`
 * Add the certificate to the server (see RotateHostParameters, AuthenticationArtifacts, certificate)